Beach Camping Checklist – Essential Things to Bring

 woman cleaning hands with body wipes

-In fact, a good set of body wipes can help eliminate dirt, salt, and sand build-up on your body while at the beach.
+A good set of body wipes can help eliminate dirt, salt, and sand build-up on your body while at the beach.

 Using one wipe a day can make a big difference towards preventing rashes from the saltwater and toward general personal hygiene.